NikkiMehra/Wearable-Tremor-Tracker/README.md

 # Wearable-Tremor-Tracker

-Concept development and CAD design for a wearable device to monitor tremor and motion patterns.
+This project explores the concept and design of a wearable device for monitoring tremor and motion patterns.

 ## Goals
 - Develop a medical-device style design concept